Skip to main content

 edgit tag create anthropic-settings v1.0.0

-edgit deploy set anthropic-settings v1.0.0 --to production
+edgit tag set anthropic-settings production v1.0.0

 3. Reference in Your Ensemble